 3 x 84" and 70" smartboards as an additional display surface and signal source

 The monitor wall and sideboard are specially produced by BFE

-Use of BFE ControlRoom as control solution based on decades of experience in professional broadcast IT
+Use of KSC ControlRoom as control solution based on decades of experience in professional broadcast IT

 12 BARCO 46" OVD4621 large display wall

 Redundant BARCO display wall controller